gregsaun/cad_sharing/README.md

 # cad_sharing
-A place to share CAD files
+This is a place where I am sharing different CAD models I a using for my projects